 All of our trips were awesome and amazing, particularly New Zealand, because it was two weeks of adventure and the Armageddon Expo team treated us like gold and tried to kill us in a very nice way with lots of extreme adventuring.
 I love that country with a passion, and if you haven’t been, what are you doingggg, stop reading this and GO.

 One of our Vegas trips entailed attending the World Tea Expo to do some edumacating, schmoozing, and of course drink a shit ton of tea.
 I’m sure you already know, but my husband and I launched a new business recently called Tea Runners, which is a monthly tea subscription box where we deliver high end loose leaf teas straight to your door.
 (Disclaimer: we do not actually do the delivering.
-Like, it won’t be me in a cute UPS hat ringing your doorbell, cuz I don’t look good in caps) We get to work with amazing growers and suppliers from all over the world and are having way too much fun selecting the best teas we can find to broaden our subscribers’ minds to the world of tea.
+Like, it won’t be me in a cute UPS hat ringing your doorbell, hats aren’t my thing) We get to work with amazing growers and suppliers from all over the world and are having way too much fun selecting the best teas we can find to broaden our subscribers’ minds to the world of tea.
 And hey, I’m officially off coffee, because I get the same kick I need from our black teas and don’t get a caffeine crash after.
 Plus they’re full of antioxidants and make my body feel good, which is something I desperately need when I’m basically living on the road all the time.
 The good/overwhelming news is, Tea Runners is growing rapidly, and our customers are super happy!
 Yay, tea! plugplugplugplugplug

 We are getting on a plane tomorrow yet again to Montreal so Mama can do that whole acting thing, but before time gets away from me once more, I wanted to make good and share one of my old stand-by recipes with you.
-I love eating out, and man do I do it well, but when we’re at home, all I want to do is get in the kitchen and make something I can control the ingredients of.
+I love eating out, and man do I do it well, but when we’re at home, all I want to do is get in the kitchen.
 Life is all about balance, so once I’m finished eating honey-glazed quail stuffed with duck and the butteriest mashed potatoes known to man at Joel Robuchon in Vegas (hi, death row meal), I need a little something less decadent.
 This dish still has some comfort food aspects to it, but it isn’t too over the top.
 The “bbq” sauce is a take on one of the very first meals I ever cooked out of a Rachael Ray cookbook (she is responsible for turning me from a girl who only makes reservations to an actual real live home cook.
 I love you, Rachael).
 The sauce goes with salmon perfectly, and contributes to a super crispy skin.
 And we all know salmon skin is delicious.
 Eat the skin.
 EAT IT.

 “BBQ” Salmon with Mashed Sweet Potato and Fennel Slaw